 Disable telemetry reporting

-If you don't want to send usage data to Microsoft, you can set the telemetry.telemetryLevel user setting to
+For example, if you don't want to send any telemetry data to Microsoft, you can set the telemetry.telemetryLevel user setting to

 From File > Preferences > Settings (macOS: Code > Preferences > Settings), search for off.
 This will silence all telemetry events from VS Code going forward.
 Telemetry information may have been collected and sent up until the point when you disable the setting.